 Since Mike became council chairman in 2004, the ARC through its subsidiary Auckland Regional Holdings the ARC bought back a 20 per cent share of Ports of Auckland.
 Ports of Auckland (New Zealand’s biggest) is now 100% publicly owned.

 During this period the ARC has acquired four new coastal parks and added to existing parkland.
 He also led the opening of the waterfront and the acquisition of waterfront open space – a future 4.75 headland park at Wynyard Point (with Auckland City) and 3ha Queens Wharf (with the government) Queens was opened to the public in April 2010 after being locked away behind the red fence for nearly 90 years.

 However, most of the ARC effort during Mike’s time as chairman has been dedicated to transport.

 Passenger rail ail in Auckland neglected for decades and on the brink of extinction, has seen patronage grow from 2.5 million passengers per year to 8 million in five years.
 Mike lobbied in turn both Labour and National governments (successfully) for electrification of Auckland’s rail network and integrated ticketing.
 He succeeded in having the Onehunga Branch Line recommissioned and has been an outspoken champion for extending rail to Auckland International Airport and for the CBD Loop tunnel.
 The Northshore busway opened in 2007 has been a remarkable success.

-Mike has actively championed the idea of a heritage tramway for Wynyard Point first proposed by Campaign for Better Transport and Motat in early 2009.
+Mike has actively championed the idea of a heritage tramway first proposed by light rail enthusiasts for Wynyard Quarter linking to Britomart.
 Over the past 18 months Mike has worked to ensure a good idea becomes a practical reality.
 Work on the tramway is now underway.